CrazyRedMachine/NostalgiaIO/README.md

 ##### Velocity Fade out

 This is like fade out except the color is determined by how hard you press the key.

-##### Rainbow fade out

-This is like fade out except it draws rainbows (and holding keys makes a great color shifting effect).

 ## Pinout